[Decoding Japanese Beverages] What are "functional beverages" and "safe food"? Are they really effective?

 What should I be aware of when buying these drinks?

-- Read the packaging text clearly: Does it mention "special protection" or "functionally indicated food"?
+- Look carefully at the packaging text: Does it mention "special protection" or "functionally indicated food"?

 - Don't have too high expectations: functional foods are not medicines and cannot produce immediate results.